 Remember being glued to the TV when you were a kid?

-And no worries if you don’t have a gigantic cable package or aren’t living in a Spanish-speaking country.
-We’ve got you covered!
+No worries if you don’t have a gigantic cable package or aren’t living in a Spanish-speaking country, we’ve got you covered!

 Why Watching Regular Spanish Television Programming Is Great for Language Learners